ShenDezhou/Chinese-PreTrained-BERT/readme_en.md

 **Q: Briefly evaluate these models**
 A: Each has its own emphasis and merits.
 The research and development of Chinese natural language processing needs the joint efforts of many parties.
-**Q: What do you call the next pre training model?**
-A: Zoe: Zero show embeddings from language model

 **Q: More details about the 'Roberta WwM ext' model?**
 A: We integrate the advantages of Roberta and Bert WwM to make a natural combination of them.
 The differences from the previous models in this catalog are as follows: